Attempted abduction near school: Man arrested after police hunt for person who tried to grab child

 A person has been arrested after a man allegedly tried to grab a child's hand in South Auckland while they walked to school with their parent.

-The incident took place on Hall Ave in Favona about 9.15am yesterday, police said.
+The child was walking on Hall Ave in Favona about 9.15am yesterday, police said.

 Detective Senior Sergeant Tom Gollan said yesterday that the unknown man then fled the scene on foot.